johnblaut/happcs/readme.md

 ##### SEC_DIR
 The path to the local directory on the Docker host where the configuration files storing any required credentials and secrets ( i.e. `.asc.env`, `.csc.env` and `.dsc.env` ) will reside.
 It is recommended to restrict this directory as much as possible e.g. `700` permissions and have it hidden i.e. name of directory would begin with a `.` - as for the three configuration files which are already hidden these should have restricted permissions as well e.g. `600`

 ### `docker-compose.override.yml`

+In this setup, this configuration file is available on a per environment basis and for each environment it can be found under `env/<environment>/`.
+By convention, Docker Compose reads the  `docker-compose.yml` file for the base configuration of application while, if available, the `docker-compose.override.yml` is read for any specific configuration overrides that may need to be applied - so in the case of this setup, these overrides would be specific for the given environment being deployed.
+In most cases this `docker-compose.override.yml` file is practically empty ( e.g. see `env/production/docker-compose.override.yml` ) as the base `docker-compose.yml` configuration alone is sufficient.
+A specific case where overrides are required is when one wants to be able to apply on the fly changes to the code on a local environment, which as mentioned before is enabled via the `APP_OTF_DEPLOY` variable and involves mounting a local host directory as a mapped directory on the container.
+For this mount to take place, a `volumes` entry needs to be present in the Docker Compose configuration.
+Therefore for environments where this feature may want to be used, such as on local environments, the `docker-compose.override.yml` will contain the extra configuration needed for mounting the mapped host directory ( see `env/local.jb/docker-compose.override.yml` and `env/local.jb.win/docker-compose.override.yml` ), in addition to the base configuration provided in `docker-compose.yml`.
+For other environments, such as production, this feature is not planned to be used, as in such environments the intention is to use the code already packaged in the image - thus the `docker-compose.override.yml` file for these environments is left virtually empty, so that no additional configuration other than the base configuration gets applied.

 ## Secrets Management